-2.17.1.
+2.30.
 Fraud & Corruption Prevention Plan

 The municipality has developed and adopted a fraud and Corruption prevention plan, drawing its legal mandate from Chapter 2 of the Constitution of the Republic of South Africa Act 108 of 1996 which deals extensively with the Bill of Rights.
-On a quarterly basis the municipality conducts fraud assessments as part of implementing the plan, which came into effect on the 1st July 2017.
-The plan is undergoing a review process which would be finalized before end of 2022/23 financial year.
+On annual basis the municipality conducts fraud assessments as part of implementing the plan and the fraud risks will be reported on quarterly basis.
+The fraid prevention plan is undergoing a review process which would be adopted in the Auugust 2024.
+It is the part of the policies that delayed in the adoption and has been planned for adoption in the fist quarter of 2024/2025.